CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

      mkdir: /usr/local/var/pyenv/versions: Permission denied
      ```

-     You may want to consider changing your `~/.bash_profile` to read:
+     In that case, change the `PYENV_ROOT` setting in your shell profile and
+     open a new shell:

      ```bash
      export PYENV_ROOT="$HOME/.pyenv"
      ```

-     to store your pyenv environments at `~/.pyenv/` instead of at
-     `/usr/local/var/pyenv` as the above instructions do.

-4. You'll need to put the project on the `PYTHONPATH` when working on it.
+1. You'll need to put the project on the `PYTHONPATH` when working on it.
 Consider adding this to your profile _or_ creating a shell alias to do it when you work on wcEcoli:

    ```bash
    export PYTHONPATH="$HOME/wcEcoli:$PYTHONPATH"
    ```

-5. **NOTE:** if you have a `~/.local/` directory, paths might not work properly with `pyenv` and you might receive error messages. ([TODO] What error messages?
+1. **NOTE:** if you have a `~/.local/` directory, paths might not work properly with `pyenv` and you might receive error messages. ([TODO] What error messages?
 Delete the directory?)

-## Additional requirements for macOS Mojave
+### Additional requirements for macOS Mojave and later

 **macOS Mojave (10.14+):**
-  * **Update FUSE before upgrading to macOS Mojave** if you have FUSE.
+  * **If you have FUSE installed, update it before upgrading to macOS Mojave.**
   * After upgrading to Mojave, run `xcode-select --install` again.
   * On Mojave, follow the "you will also need to install the additional SDK headers" instructions on [https://github.com/pyenv/pyenv/wiki/Common-build-problems](https://github.com/pyenv/pyenv/wiki/Common-build-problems).
 In short: